BND Hamburger Icon

 How to manage Google reviews for your business

-• Apologizing is fine; arguing is not.
-If someone has a poor experience, even if you feel they are misrepresenting what happened or outright lying, it is never a good idea to argue or explain why they are wrong.
+• Apologizing is fine; arguing is not: If someone has a poor experience, even if you feel they are misrepresenting what happened or outright lying, it is never a good idea to argue or explain why they are wrong.
 Remember, your goal isn’t to change the mind of one angry reviewer; it’s to show the kind of business owner you are to every prospective reader who sees your interaction.
-It is a huge turnoff and a massive red flag any time a business owner appears defensive online.
+It is a huge turnoff and a massive red flag whenever a business owner appears defensive online.
 Instead, apologize for the poor experience and kindly express your desire to do better in the future.

-• Offer to fix the problem.
-Even if the reviewer does not take you up on your offer to make amends, it shows other Google users that you care about your customers and provide excellent customer service.
+• Offer to fix the problem: Even if the reviewer does not take you up on your offer to make amends, it shows other Google users that you care about your customers and provide excellent customer service.

-• Brevity is key, as is consistency.
-If you’re going to respond to online reviews, establish a standard for doing so.
+• Brevity is key, as is consistency: If you’re going to respond to online reviews, establish a standard for doing so.
 Who in your business will respond and when?
 Setting up a weekly time to respond to inquiries and reviews is a good practice.
 You should also keep your responses relatively brief.
-Even if your internal tone is calm and kind, a long, multi-paragraph response will read as a bit manic and defensive.
+Even if your internal tone is calm and kind, a long, multiparagraph response will read as a bit manic and defensive.

-• Remember to say “thank you.”
-Some business owners forget to thank their loyal customers but write lengthy responses to negative reviewers.
+• Remember to say “thank you”: Some business owners forget to thank their loyal customers but write lengthy responses to negative reviewers.
 People notice that.
 If someone leaves a particularly thoughtful positive review, post a quick “thank you!”

 author image

-Mona Bushnell, Business Operations Insider and Senior Writer
+Written by: Mona Bushnell, Senior Writer

 Mona Bushnell advises aspiring entrepreneurs and small business owners on what it takes to operate a business on a day-to-day basis.
 Bushnell has firsthand experience as an IT technician, software administrator and scheduling manager, which are all critical roles in an increasingly digital business world.
 Based on her nearly 20 years in the trenches, she produces learning materials on a range of business topics.
-Bushnell, who has collaborated with a variety of independently owned boutique businesses to increase their visibility and profit, is also known for covering business trends and events, testing emerging technology (both software and hardware) and has even teamed up with CEOs on communications needs.
+At Business News Daily, Bushnell covers a variety of business trends, such as flexible work policies, the rise of AI chatbots, net neutrality, digital payments and more.
+Bushnell, who has collaborated with a variety of independently owned boutique businesses to increase their visibility and profit, also tests emerging technology (both software and hardware) and has teamed up with CEOs on communications needs.
 Her guidance can be found in leading business publications like Forbes and Investopedia.

 Back to top